WebForFunThailand/noobtoberfest/README.md

 # Noobtoberfest - Game Coding Challenge 2019
 Game-coding challenge for everyone who wants to contribute to an open-source project for Hacktoberfest 2019 and Topmost 7 amazing ideas will get an early bird ticket for Hacktoberfest Open Hack Day BKK 2019 (See more detail about the event and an early bird ticket below)

-The main objective of this repo is to help everyone contribute to open-source project and enjoy coding and learning along the way during the Hacktoberfest 2019 period.
+The main objective of this repo is to help everyone get started with contributing to open-source projects and we hope you enjoy coding and learning along the way during the Hacktoberfest 2019 period.

 ### What's in this document
 - [How to Contribute](https://github.com/chunza2542/noobtoberfest#-how-to-contribute)